1103 Main St, Hingham, MA 02043, USA

 The first section of the trail extends through pine-oak forest, with some scattered beech trees.
 At the trail approaches Accord Brook, there are more wetland-tolerant species such as maple trees.
 Along the trail that leads to Main Street there are white and yellow brick trees and some moss.

 Accord Brook flows through this property and eventually into Wompatuck State Park, through Triphammer Pond, to the Weir River.
 Formed at the confluence of Crooked Meadow River and Fulling Mill Brook, the Weir River flows for a mile or so north through Hingham.
 Farther downstream, it turns northeast and flows for another 1.4 miles, through Weir River Farm and eventually into Foundry Pond.
 The Weir River Estuary, designated by the Commonwealth of Massachusetts as an Area of Critical Concern, begins just below the manmade dam at the pond.
 The mile-wide estuary forms the border between Hingham and Hull, and empties into Hingham Bay.
+For more information about the Weir River, follow the Weir River Watershed Association.

 Historic Site: No